WenJinfeng/SlsDetector_ConfigurationDetection/README.md

 ## New Experiments

 !!!!
-All new experiments are added in the directory “NewExperiments”.
+All new experiments are added in the directory “NewExperiments”, where BL represents the basic LLM method, SL refers to the separated LLM method, and FL is the few-shot LLM method.

 ## Code of SlsDetector